 How to avoid jet lag is probably up there with how to avoid a hangover.
 If not avoided, jet lag can have a negative impact on any trip and can make anyone hate traveling altogether.
-Whether you’re traveling to another time zone with a 2 hour or 20 hour difference, these tips will help with how to avoid jet lag.
+Whether you’re traveling to another time zone with a 2 hour or 20 hour difference, these are my tips for how to avoid jet lag.

 Leading up to your trip, be sure to maximize the hours/quality of sleep you need (and maybe even squeeze in a few extra hours if you’re someone that needs more sleep).